Portal Setup

 About Portals

 A Portal is an org with special privileges that serves two purposes.
 First, it provides a space for your organization to showcase projects with special data sets, tools that you've published, news and highlights or other important links.
-Second, the Portal has customized branding that will follow the end-user throughout the site with a curated view of projects and tools.
+Second, the Portal has customized branding that follows the end-user throughout the site with a curated view of projects and tools.

 Initial Portal Setup by DNAnexus

-We will ask you to provide the initial configuration requirements and assets (logos or other images, brand colors, text, and links) listed below.
+You need to provide the initial configuration requirements and assets (logos or other images, brand colors, text, and links) listed below.

 Features of a Portal and Configuration Options